Vibratory Finishing of SLS 3D Printed Parts

 An employee of prioadd closes the lid of a vibratory finishing machine after it has been filled.

-Possible surfaces
+Possible Surfaces

 SLS components made of PA2200 (PA12 white) have an approximate surface roughness of Ra=11.7 µm and Rz=64.6 µm without special post-processing.
 By vibratory finishing, these roughness values can be improved to Ra=2.6µm and Rz=22.5 µm.